kericson-utmartin-csci222/Fa21-HW00/README.md

 <details>
 	<summary>Steps to get the repo cloned to your local machine!
 (Do this once in the lab)</summary>

-If you are viewing this in the browser (which you probably are), back out of the "HW0" folder to the base of the repository (you may want to keep this open in another tab)
+If you are viewing this in the browser (which you probably are):
 1. Click on the download code button
 1. Make sure the SSH option is selected
 1. You should see a link starting with ``git@`` - click on the clipboard next to it
-1. In the terminal, make a folder to hold you CS222 projects
+1. In the terminal, make a folder to hold your CS222 projects
    ```console
    mkdir CSCI222
    ```